 Inside, VW has opted for a bed that you make up independently of the row of back seats.
 You simply flatten the backrests of the latter and unfold the bed that, in travelling mode, sits out of the way behind it.
 This is an easy one-person job.
 You end up with a sleeping space that, while it may only be 1.07m wide, is 1.98m long – longer than the beds in many coachbuilts.
 And it rests on cup springs.

-At the back, VW has included a one-burner gas hob that you pull out until it locks, and then push back by pressing a button.
+At the back of this small campervan, VW has included a one-burner gas hob that you pull out until it locks, and then push back by pressing a button.
 I found the tailgate of the Caddy rose easily high enough to have given this 1.98m-tall tester shelter while cooking, had the opportunity arisen.
 But it’s what else comes in this boot area that really impresses.
 There is a handy cutlery and kitchenware drawer under the hob, and below the bed in its own storage bag, a foldaway table and chair set familiar to all who know the California.